strawberrysteve/strawberrysteve.github.io/_pages/cat-math.md

 ---
 title:       "Math"
-permalink:   /categories/math/
+permalink:   /notes/math/          # URL where the list will live
 layout:      category-notes
-category:    math            # ← must match the tag you use in notes
+category:    math                 # lower-case tag used in notes
 author_profile: false
-classes: wide
 ---